AbdelrahmanShaheen/e-commerce/README.md

 - [x] Cash payment And Online Orders
 - [x] Credit card payment with `stripe`
-- [ ] add validation layer for coupons ,cart and orders
+- [ ] Add validation layer for coupons ,cart and orders
+- [ ] Testing
 - [ ] Redis for cashing
 - [ ] AWS S3 for file uploading instead of using multer and server file system